rue9x/CV-Data-Scraper/README.md

 Why?
 - I couldn't find anyone on the web who had STR/DEF data for enemies in SOTN, and I needed it for a project.

+Credits
+- Code written by Rue Lazzaro, 10/17/2021.
+- Data is from https://www.deixadilson.com/ (2016-2021, Adilson Adeodato Azevedo, please send him a donation if you like this data)